shinyquagsire23/OpenJKDF2/README.md

 ## [Latest Releases](https://github.com/shinyquagsire23/OpenJKDF2/releases) | [Report a crash or bug](https://github.com/shinyquagsire23/OpenJKDF2/issues)

-OpenJKDF2 is a function-by-function reimplementation of DF2 in C, with 64-bit ports to MacOS and Linux.
+OpenJKDF2 is a function-by-function reimplementation of DF2 in C, with 64-bit ports to Windows 7+, macOS 10.15+, and Linux.
 Files are organized as closely to the original game as possible, based on symbols from the Grim Fandango Remaster Android/Linux/macOS port, as well as scattered assertions from various other games.
 It also contains the original versions of `byacc` and `flex` used for COG script parsing.

 OpenJKDF2 does *not* include any original game assets; a valid copy of JKDF2 is *required* and can be purchased from [GOG](https://www.gog.com/game/star_wars_jedi_knight_dark_forces_ii) or [Steam](https://store.steampowered.com/app/32380/STAR_WARS_Jedi_Knight_Dark_Forces_II/).
 The GOG version is recommended, since it is DRM-free and also includes the soundtrack in Ogg Vorbis format.
 If you'd like to try before you buy, a WebAssembly demo of OpenJKDF2 can be found at https://maxthomas.dev/openjkdf2/.